cisco-ie/telemetry_stacks/getting_started.md

 ![environment](environment.png)

 ## Start the Databases
-**This step must happen!** For this setup, we are using Apache Spark as the transformer/loader and OpenTSDB as the time series database.
+**This step must happen first!** For this setup, we are using Apache Spark as the transformer/loader and OpenTSDB as the time series database.

 1. SSH into Ubuntu Server
    ```bash